clemsos/writings/_quora/2017-09-13-What-food-industry-opportunities-do-you-see-in-China.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What food industry opportunities do you see in China? - Quora
+    What food industry opportunities do you see in China? - Quora
 ---